Ernir/old.ernir.net/README.md

-This is Eiríkur Ernir Þorsteinsson's personal webpage.
-Uses Django 3.0.
+This is Eiríkur Ernir Þorsteinsson's old personal webpage.
+Uses Django 3.2.

-A live version can be found at [eirikur.ernir.net](http://eirikur.ernir.net/), hosted with [Heroku](http://heroku.com/).
+A live version can be found at [old.ernir.net](http://old.ernir.net/).

 Setup notes: a few config vars and other externals need to be set.